sn1572/opengl_tutorials/src/advanced_lighting/point_shadows/README.md

 On the host side the light struct has just one texture entry called `depth_texture`.
 That is sometimes a regular 2D texture and sometimes a cube map.
 Since `depth_texture` is a GLuint in either case (the id of the texture) this is at least possible to do.

 In the shader these two texture types are distinct, so the shader version of the light struct has *both* a sampler2D called `depth_texture` and a samplerCube called `cube_map`.
 The design of the light.c source is such that you either initialize the light as a directional light or as a point light (the `*_cube_map_init` version) and will return some error codes if you try to intialize both ways.
-Errors are thrown if storage is already allocated or not when the init functions are called.
+Errors are thrown if storage is already allocated when the init functions are called.

 # Ways to reduce confusion